PUBLIC SAFETY INFORMATION

 HEAT PLAN FOR INMATES ON PSYCHOTROPIC MEDICATIONS

-• Temporary rise of temperature: Inmate will be observed closely for complaints of being too hot at which time they will be placed immediately into a cool shower where they can remain until the air conditioning is repaired.
+• The temporary rise in temperature: Inmate will be observed closely for complaints of being too hot at which time they will be placed immediately into a cool shower where they can remain until the air conditioning is repaired.

 An inmate may refuse county treatment and request treatment by their own local dentist at their own expense.
 The Facility Commander, upon conference with the medical staff, may authorize the removal to the private dentist for treatment.
 The inmate shall be required to pay the cost for a guard and transportation.